kazurayam/junit4ks/README.md

 This demo will show you how to run JUnit4-based unit tests to verify your Custom Keywords within Katalon Studio.

-The 2nd release provides a new Custom Keyword class  `com.kazurayam.ksbackyard.junit.JUnitCustomKeywords` with a method `runWithJUnitRunner`.
+The 2nd release provides a new Custom Keyword class [`com.kazurayam.ksbackyard.junit.JUnitCustomKeywords`](Keywords/com/kazurayam/ksbackyard/junit/JUnitCustomKeywords.groovy) with a method `runWithJUnitRunner`.
 Your Test Case can call this method as a usual custom keyword and execute your JUnit-based tests within Katalon Studio.

 ## Background

+### Problem to solve
 I wanted to develop a set of Custom Keywords in a Katalon Studio project.
 See a post in the Katalon Forum: [Taking entire page screenshot using AShot in Katalon Studio](https://forum.katalon.com/t/taking-entire-page-screenshot-using-ashot-in-katalon-studio/12429) for the background story.
 My custom keywords were expected to be large and complexed, therefore bug-prone.
 I wanted to execute thorough unit-testing on my Groovy classes using [JUnit4](https://junit.org/junit4/) framework.

+### JUnit4 was bundled in Katalon Studio

 One day in April 2018 I created a test case of single line:
 ```
 import org.junit.runner.JUnitCore
 ```

 This worked!
 The import statement succeeded.
 No error was emitted.
 I realized that the JUnit classes are available in the Katalon Studio's Java VM.
 Later I found that the Katalon Studio's distribution contains `plugins/org.junit_4.12.0.jar`.

 ### My first attempt